sublimelsp/LSP-Bicep/README.md

 ## Installation Location

-The server is installed in the $CACHE/Package Storage/LSP-Bicep directory, where $CACHE is the base cache path of Sublime Text.
-For instance, $CACHE is `~/.cache/sublime-text` on a Linux system.
+The server is installed in the `$CACHE/Package Storage/LSP-Bicep` directory, where `$CACHE` is the base cache path of Sublime Text.
+For instance, `$CACHE` is `~/.cache/sublime-text` on a Linux system.
 If you want to force a re-installation of the server, you can delete the entire $CACHE/Package Storage/LSP-Bicep directory.

 Like any helper package, installation starts when you open a view that is suitable for this language server.
 In this case, that means that when you open a view with the `source.bicep` base scope, installation commences.

 ## Configuration

 _Optionally_ configure Bicep.LangServer by running `Preferences: LSP-Bicep Settings` from the Command Palette.
 However, by default things should work out of the box.

+## Installing .NET

+On MacOS you can use [Homebrew](https://brew.sh/) to install [`dotnet` v8](https://formulae.brew.sh/formula/dotnet@8).

+Be sure to follow the after installation caveats for this formula to add it to your `$PATH`.